nens/threedigrid-builder/README.rst

   $ pytest
   $ pytest integration_tests

-For VSCode, Optionally select the python interpreter corresponding to the virtual environment.
+For VSCode, optionally select the python interpreter corresponding to the virtual environment.